 For many diagnostic methods being investigated today, the main barrier to full testing validation is researchers’ ability to reconcile individual variation to create a standardized model for analysis of the results.
 The work of these scientists and experts bring us closer every day to the reality of non-invasive, inexpensive and accurate blood glucose monitoring alternatives.

-While it is impossible to predict when a new method or technology will win approval of the Federal Drug Administration (FDA) or relevant medical certifying bodies, the possibility is becoming more realistic.
-In the near future, diabetes patients will no longer need to suffer through painful blood testing and it will be thanks to the work of dedicated scientists, doctors and researchers working today on these exciting optical testing methods.
+While it is impossible to predict when a new method or technology will win approval of the Federal Drug Administration (FDA) or relevant medical certifying bodies, it is becoming increasingly likely.
+In the near future, diabetes patients will no longer need to suffer through painful blood testing and it will be thanks to the work of dedicated scientists, doctors, and researchers working today on these exciting optical testing methods.

-Avantes is proud to be on the forefront of this research.
+Avantes is proud to be at the forefront of this research.
 Avantes equipment is found in labs all over the world, supporting the doctors and scientists working on diabetes research.

-Dr. Ishan Barman, in his doctoral thesis at MIT Department of Mechanical Engineering, studied the challenge of developing accurate diagnostic models with NIR Raman spectroscopy.
-In his work “Unraveling the puzzles of spectroscopy-based non-invasive blood glucose detection,” his system recommendations for a spectrometer describe an instrument that matches the system specs of the AvaSpec-Hero.
-This instrument offers optimal sensitivity with a 0.22 numerical aperture which collects the full light carried by a fiber optic.
+Dr Ishan Barman, in his doctoral thesis in the MIT Department of Mechanical Engineering, studied the challenge of developing accurate diagnostic models with NIR Raman spectroscopy.
+In his work ‘Unraveling the puzzles of spectroscopy-based non-invasive blood glucose detection,’ his system recommendations for a spectrometer describe an instrument that matches the system specs of the AvaSpec-Hero.
+This instrument offers optimal sensitivity with a 0.22 numerical aperture which collects the full light carried by a fibre optic.
 The Hero offers the optimal balance between high sensitivity and high resolution, with a TE Cooled back-thinned detector.
-It is capable of facilitating longer integration times in low light applications making this your optimal choice in Raman systems.
+It is capable of facilitating longer integration times in low-light applications, making this your optimal choice in Raman systems.

 Researchers around the world trust Avantes instruments for biomedical research.
 The Avantes SensLine of spectrometers offer several models tailored for applications with low light levels with standard or thermoelectrically cooled options.